willigarneau/astar-pathfinding/README.md

 So here is the result of what I made.
 I hope you will have fun with it!

 **Note :** There is some code in the project that creates a merged frame from 2 images.
-We are using a camera which can't take the whole path.
+We are using a camera which can't take the whole environment.
 For more informations about the camera, visit https://www.axis.com/fr-ca.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/33030290/48629115-cd0ef880-e986-11e8-9aee-0a27e89308ca.PNG"><br>